albert-robert-schumann/OpCore-Simplify-FixVulnerabilities/README.md

-<p> This branch is for beta testers.
-Beta testers can test changes or new features early.
-Only the main branch is intended for mainstream usage. </p>
+<p> This branch is for beta testers only.
+It is not intended for mainstream use.
+For mainstream use, use the main branch instead. </p>